By Paul Coleman

 Constellation of choices

 Sadiq Khan takes up office as Mayor of London in an early 21stCentury era when millions of Londoners are struggling to survive on stagnant and frozen lower incomes.
-Both Labour and Conservative governments take decisions that relentlessly lowers peoples’ real standards of living.
 Politics is a constellation of choices – and governments take decisions that maximise damage to the greatest number of people who can least protect themselves.
+Both Labour and Conservative governments take decisions that relentlessly lowers people’s real standards of living.

 Gordon Brown’s Labour government decides not to invest in the real economy where working class people live and work.
 Rather Brown compels taxpayers to bail out reckless banks and bankers who caused the catastrophic banking and finance meltdown of 2007-09.